Correcting Bias When Using Latent Regressors: Appendix III: Additional Simulation Details Results

 In the joint modeling strategy, we fit a Bayesian model that simultaneously uses both outcome and observed factor information to generate estimates of the latent quantities of interest.
 This approach generates a Bayesian posterior over the coefficient estimates.
 Again, draws of the latent trait, $X$, are rescaled so that the posterior mean takes on a standard deviation of one.

 Figure \ref{fig:BayesianComparison} presents the results for these approaches.
-We observe that none of the Bayesian approaches outperform the sample splitting adjustment methods proposed in this paper.
-These results suggest that Bayesian modeling strategies do not necessarily solve the problems observed in this problem.
-The Bayesian posterior draws are noisier than the posterior mean estimate, hence increasing the degree of measurement error.
-Both the joint Bayesian model and multiple imputations face questions around how to perform standardization, whether that be within or across posterior draws.
+We observe that in this simulation design, our method performs nearly identically to the most principled method of full joint estimation.
+In the two-stage MOC implementation, posterior latent-trait draws are noisier than the posterior mean used as a point estimate, which explains the additional attenuation in the stylized calculation in Appendix I. This point does not apply to a correctly specified full joint model in the same way, because the outcome enters the joint posterior for the latent traits and the regression coefficient.
+Both the joint model and multiple imputations face questions around how to perform standardization, whether that be within or across posterior draws.

 In contrast, simple OLS estimates based on sample splitting, adjusted for measurement error as proposed in this paper, provide a compelling alternative.
 Beyond improvements in RMSE, this approach does not require fitting a larger-scale Bayesian model, thereby avoiding the increased computational costs associated with generating uncorrelated draws from the posterior distribution.